cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   A constraint marked with `NO INHERIT` will not propagate to child tables.

 :   When a table has multiple `CHECK` constraints, they will be tested for each row in alphabetical order by name, after checking `NOT NULL` constraints.
-(Previous Greenplum Database versions did not honor any particular firing order for `CHECK` constraints.)
+(Previous Cloudberry Database versions did not honor any particular firing order for `CHECK` constraints.)

 DEFAULT default_expr
 :   The `DEFAULT` clause assigns a default data value for the column whose column definition it appears within.
 The value is any variable-free expression (in particular, cross-references to other columns in the current table are not allowed).
 Subqueries are not allowed either.
 The data type of the default expression must match the data type of the column.
 The default expression will be used in any insert operation that does not specify a value for the column.
 If there is no default for a column, then the default is null.